mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

   | A complex pattern with optional orientation must be set.
   | Default orientation means that the pattern matches any orientation.
   | For concentration or flux clamp the orientation specifies on which side
-  | will be the concentration held
+  | will be the concentration held (UP is front or outside, DOWN is back or
-  | (UP is front or outside, DOWN is back or inside, and DEFAULT, ANY or NONE is on both sides).
+  | inside, and DEFAULT, ANY or NONE is on both sides).
-  | The complex pattern must not have any compartment.
+  | The complex pattern must not use compartments.

 * | **concentration**: float = None
   | Specifies concentration when type is SurfacePropertyType.CLAMP_CONCENTRATION or